 Shopify has thoroughly revised its approach to checkout customization.
 Instead of preparing just a refurbished way of editing the checkout, it announced a suite of new solutions that cover the typical scenarios addressed by checkout.liquid and beyond.

 Merchants can now utilize new branding tools to tailor their checkout experience.
-Think of cases as such:
+Think of cases such as:

 Those features are easily configurable in the drag-and-drop editor.
 On top of that, with the developer's help, merchants can also:

-Together, these tools allow to blend the checkout with the overall shop aesthetic, creating a more seamless shopping experience.
+Together, these tools allow for blending the checkout with the overall shop aesthetic to create a more seamless shopping experience.

-↑ Example layouts that could be achieved using new checkout branding
+↑ Example layouts that could be achieved using the new checkout branding.

 It is now possible to customize checkout by inserting components at defined points in the checkout flow.